CityOfPhiladelphia/phila.gov/wp/wp-content/plugins/google-calendar-events/readme.txt

 * Configure header navigation buttons to allow site visitors to easily switch between views.
 * Intuitive design for multi-day events.
 * Customizable calendar heights with optional scroll bars.
+* Set default start time for week and day views.
+* Limit display times for week and day views.
 * Works with our Google Calendar Pro add-on to display **color-coded events** within each view.
-* Priority email support and product updates for one year backed by a top-notch team.
+* Priority email support with a 24-hour response time during weekdays backed by a top-notch team.

 = Google Calendar Pro Add-on Features =